cancer-research-malaysia/NeonDisco/README.md

 > nextflow run main.nf

+## Minimal Pipeline Hardware Requirement

+At the time of testing, an average size of raw fastq files from our MyBrCa transcriptomic dataset (~approximately 800MB per read file on average) require at minimum an 8-core CPU and 128GB of RAM (when running the pipeline using default parameters).

 ### Resuming and Caching
 Nextflow can resume interrupted processes so specify `-resume` flag to restart runs.